 After the initial form fill out, they send out the invitation.
 Then they ask for a little bit more information.
 Using video, Jason explains why it is that he wants a little bit more information so that he can give them content that's tailored to their needs.

 There is a double opt-in, confirming their email address, so that everybody is completely clear on the fact that they want Jason and Stephanie’s content.
 They use video here, as well to show people exactly how, where, and when they should confirm their request.
 That makes the process so straightforward.
 It not only gives you a very clear-cut idea of what you're supposed to do, but it makes you feel a lot more comfortable doing it.

 Case study No. 2: The Santa Barbara Chicken Ranch

-The Santa Barbara Chicken Ranch uses both Infusionsoft by Keap and Wistia to incorporate video in their marketing.
+The Santa Barbara Chicken Ranch uses both Keap and Wistia to incorporate video in their marketing.
 As you might guess, they are in the business of chicken, and they are based in Santa Barbara.
 Their core business is a restaurant and catering.

 On their menu page, they have a video that tells you a little bit about their menu and about how they cook things.
 They use this email collector at the start of the video.